 - Synthesize the plan of care for patients using available resources during case presentations utilizing critical thinking skills acquired in the preclinical years.
-Use evidence based medicine tools to answer specific questions regarding patient care and deliver concise and well thought out answers utilizing evidence based medicine support for conclusions.
+Use evidence-based medicine tools to answer specific questions regarding patient care and deliver concise, well thought out answers utilizing evidence-based medicine support for conclusions.

 - Discuss risks and benefits of radiologic studies and review safety mechanisms in place to protect patients when radiation exposure is necessary.
 Determine the appropriate radiographic study for patients based on presentation, understanding the risks inherent to many radiologic studies.
 Develop a standardized approach to reading basic radiographic studies.